Terje Rollem: Akershus handover

 At 10:15 am on 11 May 1945, Rollem was ordered to retake Akershus Fortress for Norway, and he sent a messenger to inform the Germans of their arrival.
 Rollem, who was stationed nearby at Tollbugata 11, assembled a force of 100 men who carried many Norwegian flags on their march towards the castle at 1:00 pm.
 Though Rollem had the full cooperation of the commanding officer, Major Josef Nichterlein, the fortress was still a major stronghold for the Germans, and there were doubts whether they would surrender peacefully.
 Rollem later said of the incident:

 The handover occurred at 2:30 pm, on the square in front of the fort kommandant's residence.
 Rollem had insisted on not having a photographer along, feeling that there was no need for such a photograph and the high-strung German soldiers might mistake the camera snaps for gunfire.
 However, Rollem's supervisor, platoon leader Viggo Didrichson, sent anyway for photographer Johannes Stage to join them on their march to the castle.

 The handover was captured in a photograph that was later displayed in homes across Norway as symbol of Norwegian liberation.
 The photograph was taken by Stage with Didrichson by his side, supervising the handover.
 Terje Rollem is shown standing at attention as Major Nichterlein gives a grim salute along with his adjutant Captain Hamel.
-Rollem was dressed in old uniform pants refashioned into knickerbockers, Selbu pattern stockings, and a jacket covered by a Milorg armband, a bandolier, and a belt that held his handgun.
+Rollem was dressed in old uniform pants refashioned into knickerbockers, Selburose pattern stockings, and a jacket covered by a Milorg armband, a bandolier, and a belt that held his handgun.
 This outfit, in stark contrast to the neatly uniformed Germans, was an image that represented for many people the everyman regaining control of his country from German oppression.
 "Luckily Didrichson was more sensible than me," said Rollem in a January 1981 interview with Vi Menn.
 "He realized the importance of photographic documentation.
 That the transfer was a historic moment did not cross my mind.
 I was just concerned with my assignment.
 Today I am very glad the photographer was present."

 After some words between the two men, with Rollem speaking in broken German, Nichterlein gave one last five-minute speech to the soldiers at the fortress.
 Along with Captain Hamel, Rollem went around the castle grounds, replacing German guards with his own Milorg men.
 Two Poles condemned to death were freed, and a Norwegian flag was raised, allegedly the same one that was lowered at the fortress in 1940.
 Nichterlein and his men were transferred to a prisoner-of-war camp in Skien.